 R. Jeffrey Orr

 Chief Executive Officer

 This Code of Business Conduct and Ethics (the “Code”) applies to directors, officers and employees of Power Financial Corporation (the “Corporation”) and its wholly owned subsidiaries.
-In addition, third parties who work on the Corporation’s behalf, such as service suppliers, consultants and advisors, are also expected to comply with the Code.

 The Board of Directors has adopted the Code to set out its expectations for the conduct of all directors, officers and employees in all their dealings on behalf of the Corporation.
 The Code does not cover every issue that may arise but sets out basic principles to guide us in carrying out our business activities with integrity.

 It is important that all directors, officers and employees read and understand the expectations and responsibilities under the Code.
 In addition to the Code, we maintain various policies and procedures that govern our business, including those presented in Appendix A.

 Each year, you will be required to acknowledge that you have read this Code, that you understand your obligations under it, and that you agree to comply, and have complied, with it.

 The Corporation is committed to the principles set out in the Code and considers any violation to be a very serious matter.
 An individual who violates the Code may face disciplinary action up to and including termination of office or employment with the Corporation without notice.
 Any questions regarding the Code and its application or interpretation should be directed to a supervisor or the General Counsel, as appropriate.